caltechlibrary/command-line-for-librarians/presentation.md

 ## How do we get started?

-+ We need to have an ORCID id ourselves
++ We need to have our own ORCID id
-+ Once we have our own ORCID we can get a developer key
++ Once we have our own ORCID we can enable developer access
-+ Once you have the developer key you can access the API
++ We can get a client id and secret (this is what we used to authenticate)

 --